Information Elicitation for Bayesian Auctions: When Everything Is Known by Somebody

 However, we can do even better.
-Indeed, although in Bayesian auctions the mechanism $IM$ is optimal for individual item-sale and outperforms mechanism $\cM_{1LA}$, in crowdsourced Bayesian auctions there is a tradeoff between the two.
+Indeed, although in Bayesian auctions the mechanism $IM$ is optimal for individual item-sale and outperforms mechanism $\cM_{1LA}$, in information elicitation auctions there is a tradeoff between the two.
 In order for the players to report their knowledge truthfully for mechanism $IM$, we need to randomly partition them into reporters and potential buyers, thus each distribution is only recovered with probability $\tau_k$.
 In contrast, no partition is needed for aggregating the players' knowledge in mechanism $\cM_{1LA}$, and we can recover all distributions simultaneously with probability 1.
-The resulting crowdsourced mechanism, $\cM_{CS1LA}$, is defined in the appendix.
-As mechanism $\cM_{1LA}$ is a 2-approximation to mechanism $IM$, sometimes it is actually more advantageous to use $\cM_{CS1LA}$ rather than $\cM_{CSIM}$, depending on the value of $k$.
+The resulting information elicitation mechanism, $\cM_{IE1LA}$, is also defined in the appendix.
+As mechanism $\cM_{1LA}$ is a 2-approximation to mechanism $IM$, sometimes it is actually more advantageous to use $\cM_{IE1LA}$ rather than $\cM_{IEIM}$, depending on the value of $k$.

-Properly combining the above gadgets together, our mechanism $\cM'_{CSA}$ is defined as follows: when $k\leq 7$, it runs $\cM_{CSBVCG}$ with probability $\frac{2}{11}$ and $\cM_{CS1LA}$ with probability $\frac{9}{11}$; when $k> 7$, it runs $\cM_{CSBVCG}$ with probability $\frac{\tau_k}{3+\tau_k}$ and $\cM_{CSIM}$ with probability $\frac{3}{3+\tau_k}$.
+Properly combining the above gadgets together, our mechanism $\cM'_{IEA}$ is defined as follows: when $k\leq 7$, it runs $\cM_{IEBVCG}$ with probability $\frac{2}{11}$ and $\cM_{IE1LA}$ with probability $\frac{9}{11}$; when $k> 7$, it runs $\cM_{IEBVCG}$ with probability $\frac{\tau_k}{3+\tau_k}$ and $\cM_{IEIM}$ with probability $\frac{3}{3+\tau_k}$.
 The choice of the two cases is to achieve the best approximation ratio for each $k$.
 We have the following theorem, proved in Appendix~\ref{app:known:additive}.

 \begin{theorem}